kmyoshida/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+Here is my strategy for filling in all of the missing values in the dataset.
 Let's have a look as to where are the missing values:

 ```r